achmizs/papyrus/ReadMe.txt

 Installation:

-1) Un-zip papyrus.zip into your skins directory
+1) Unpack papyrus.tar.gz into your skins directory
 2) Enable the papyrus skin in your config.php with:

 $Skin = 'papyrus';

-Changelog
+Changelog:

+v.
+2019-01-28-3
+ * Added bundled Site.EditForm and Site.EditQuickReference pages
+ * Revamped edit view

 v.
 2019-01-28-2
  * Various tweaks and bug fixes